12 ANOVA: Part 1

 First, we need to order all the data in the entire dataset.
 This is easiest to do if we use the dataset with all data in a single column.

-data$ranks <- rank(data$Response, ties.method = "average")
+iris_subset$ranks <- rank(iris_subset$Sepal.Length, ties.method = "average")

 # view first couple of rows

 Now, we need to calculate the sum of the ranks for each category.
-The below function will take the sum of the ranks for the rows which match the condition of having the group be x1.

 Now, we need to calculate our test statistic.
 The test statistic is \(H\), with: \[H = \frac{12}{N(N+1)} \cdot \Sigma \frac{R_j^2}{n_j}-3(N+1)\]In this equation, \(R\) is the sum of the ranks for a given category.
 This follows a \(\chi^2\) distribution with \(k-1\) degrees of freedom, with \(k\) referring to categories.

 For these, we need to know what \(n\) is for each category.
+This is the same N as calculated above divided by the number of categories (3).

 Next, we can calculate the sums of the \(\frac{R^2}{n}\) term.

-r2_sum <- sum(x1_sum^2/n,
+r2_sum <- (rank_sums$Sepal.Length/n) |> sum()

 Now, we can calculate \(H\).